 Role: Data exporter’s role is set forth in Section 3 of these Terms.

 Address: PO Box 78266, San Francisco, California, 94107, United States of America

-Contact person’s name, position, and contact details: Paul Luongo, General Counsel, firstname.lastname@example.org
+Contact person’s name, position, and contact details: Karen Greenstein, Data Protection Officer, email@example.com

-Activities relevant to the data transferred under the SCCs and the Terms: Processing necessary to provide the Services
+Activities relevant to the data transferred under the SCCs and these Terms: Processing necessary to provide the Services

-Signature and Date: This Appendix 1 shall be deemed executed upon acceptance of the Terms.
+Signature and Date: This Appendix 1 shall be deemed executed upon execution of these Terms.

 B. Description of Processing and Transfer

 The categories of Data Subject to whom the Personal Data relates

 Data Subjects include the identified or identifiable persons contained in content or requests, including internet protocol (IP) addresses, caused to be submitted to Fastly via the Services according to, by or at the direction of Subscriber’s configuration of the Services.